 Driver Tracking Is Critical

-It’s important to realize that not all mobile resource-management solutions provide the ability to monitor the behavior of individual drivers.
+It’s important to realize that not all fleet management solutions provide the ability to monitor driver behavior.
 Some systems only monitor the activity of the vehicles, not drivers.
-In fact, the industry standard for mobile resource-management solutions is vehicle tracking, not driver tracking.
+In fact, the industry standard for fleet management solutions is vehicle tracking, not driver tracking.

 The problem with that approach is that multiple drivers often share the same vehicles.
 It’s impossible for fleet managers to monitor the behavior and performance of individual drivers with a system limited to vehicle tracking only.
 The following scenario illustrates why this can be a big problem: